vb100/MLOps-Notes/README.md

   </p>

 <h2>DevOps</h2>
-<p>Main Key Terms of DevOps are listed below.
+<p>DevOps is a practice that increase a velocity of your team.
+Main Key Terms of DevOps are listed below.
 <ul>
   <li>Continuous Integration.</li>
   <li>Continuous Delivery.</li>